tomleavy/mimi-arch-draft/draft-aegis-mimi-arch-latest.md

 certificate chain counting from the leaf certificate up.

 ~~~
-If (params.use_accounts == true) {
+If (conf.supports_accounts == true) {
     Assert (params.account_handle_offset > params.device_handle_range.end)
 }
 ~~~~

 Many messaging systems use multi-client (e.g. multi-device) accounts.
 Accounts are also referred to as users {{?I-D.draft-mahy-mimi-identity}}.
 Account handles are calculated like client handles but based on the certificate at the Account Handle offset (instead of Client Handle range).

 If the provider is configured to use domains then the domain name offset MUST